ShriNarayanPandey01/ShriNarayanPandey01/README.md

 - Developed a multimodal travel assistant chatbot to support travel planning, personalized tips, and bookings, enhancing users’ travel experiences.
-- Integrated real-time hotel and flight search and booking functionality, with tailored recommendations delivered in under 2 seconds..
+- Integrated real-time hotel and flight search and booking functionality, with tailored recommendations delivered in under 2 seconds.
-- Implementing machine learning models (3D CNN) using TensorFlow to suggest the best fitting clothing size based on customer 360 view video recordings.
+- Achieved a 95% query success rate for accuracy and relevance in response
 - Integrated FastAPI for backend services and machine learning model interactions, ensuring smooth communication between front-end and back-end.

 ## Achievements
 - Solved 500+ problems on LeetCode.
 - Achieved 5-star rating in problem-solving on Hackerrank.
+- 88th Rank in Amazon ML Challenge 2024 among 50,000+ teams
-- Attained a 1605 rating in LeetCode contests.
+- 1700+ rating in LeetCode contests

 ## Certificates
 - **Introduction to Web Development with HTML, CSS, JavaScript** (IBM) - COURSERA